AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 labels.enabled(false);
 ```

-A line chart with labels enabled for both Y-Axes and disabled for X-Axis is shown in the sample below.
+A line chart with labels enabled for both Y-axes and disabled for the X-axis is shown in the sample below.

 {sample}AGST\_Labels\_Formatting\_01{sample}